zhangshengjie/ionic-docs/docs/angular/your-first-app/3-saving-photos.md

 ---
-previousText: 'Taking Photos'
-previousUrl: '/docs/angular/your-first-app/2-taking-photos'
-nextText: 'Loading Photos on Filesystem'
-nextUrl: '/docs/angular/your-first-app/4-loading-photos'
+title: Saving Photos to the Filesystem
+sidebar_label: Saving Photos
 ---

-# Saving Photos to the Filesystem

 We’re now able to take multiple photos and display them in a photo gallery on the second tab of our app.
 These photos, however, are not currently being stored permanently, so when the app is closed, they will be deleted.